Day 1 Arrival in Camp

 From your point of arrival, use the public transport information we provide to make the journey to Camp.

-Today you cross the through the heart of the Dingle Peninsula.
-Treat yourself to a stroll along the magnificent beach at Inch Strand before continuing on to Annascaul - home of legendary Antarctic explorer, Tom Crean.
+Follow the Emlagh River valley through the heart of the Dingle Peninsula and across to its southern shores.
+Treat yourself to an ice cream and a stroll along the magnificent beach at Inch Strand before continuing on to Annascaul – home to the South Pole Inn and legendary early 20th century Antarctic explorer, Tom Crean.

 Free transfer to Dingle Town in the morning.
 There is a regular bus service from Dingle Town.
 Full details provided upon booking.